LattePandaTeam/Docs/content/alpha_edition/powering.md

 1. Align the 10p battery connector with the LattePanda Alpha battery connector.
 Make sure the red wires align with pins 1-3 on the diagram above.
 2. Connect the 10p battery connector to the LattePanda Alpha battery connector.

+### Considerations When Using Battery Connector

+When using only the 10p battery connector to power LattePanda Alpha, the red and blue initializing lights will not turn on.
+Hold the power button for 3 seconds and the LattePanda Alpha will boot.

 !!! warning
     Only recommended for advanced makers, who have enough hardware experience...